 - Note: You can also cook the squid in a pan over medium heat.

-- Dressing: Whisk together olive oil, lime juice, jalapeño, and ginger.
+- Dressing: Whisk together lime juice, olive oil, fish sauce, jalapeño, ginger, and salt.
 Stir in herbs, squid, mango, and peppers.
 Stir to coat all ingredients.

 - Serving Size: half the salad